 Let’s go back to our bag brand.
 JTBD research gave our product development team key inputs to use when developing the core functionality and design of the bag itself.
 However, it doesn’t address other key product and marketing details like the brand’s message tone and style.
 Nor does it tell us about acceptable (or unacceptable) bag materials, the ideal price point, or the retailers best suited to selling the bag.

 Persona intelligence answers these questions.
 For instance, let’s say our target customer is millennial moms that care about the environment and want to look chic without spending too much money.
-With this persona in mind, our brand will use sustainable materials, fabrics with fun patterns, a classy brand tone, and aim for distribution in Target.
+With this persona in mind, our brand will use sustainable materials, fabrics with fun patterns, a direct brand tone, and aim for distribution in Target.

 By combining JTDB research with persona research, our brand has two key inputs.
-The information needed to the build the underlying bag blueprint and direction on how to design its overall look, feel, go-to-market strategy.
+The information needed to the build the underlying bag blueprint and direction on how to design its overall look, feel, and go-to-market strategy.